kritipatra25-cpu/phyD-spaceflight-analysis/kegg_models/README.md

 The KEGG models are used to:
 - Represent gene interactions using curated KEGG pathway databases
-- Provide a simplified overview of PhyD-associated biological processes
+- Provide a simplified overview of PhyD-associated biological processes This folder includes:
+- KEGG pathway diagrams (PNG images)
+- Baseline gene interaction networks

+  The KEGG diagrams were generated using pathway mapping tools in R, typically using KEGG pathway IDs and gene expression data .